teusink/Home-Security-by-Pi/README.md

 Scope is an important part for this project.
 Otherwise you can endlessly install security tools and solutions which in the end have a trade-off.
 This might be resources and performance, but also your own precious time to keep it running :).

 The constraints are:
 - Apart from OpenVPN, there is nothing that can be reached from the outside world.
-I always assume that there is a network-firewall present between the Internet, and the actual Pi.
+In this guide I assume that there is a network-firewall present between the Internet, and the actual Pi.
 - The networking-services this device delivers are meant to enhance security of other network-connected devices in a non-intrusive manner.
 - And although this device delivers services in a (reasonable) secure way, it is not meant to be a device that delivers security services by it self, such as network-scanning and vulnerability scans.
 - It is meant for home or small-office use.
 Larger companies or institutions should look at other solutions to protect their people.